- Courses used to satisfy structured course requirements must receive a letter grade (i.e., not S, U, or W).

 There are currently three exam formats: the General format, the Electromagnetics format, and the PES format.
 Please ask your advisor which you are to follow.

 General Qualifying Exam Instructions

-The exam committee will consist of the advisor and two additional members from the same research area.
-Instructional faculty may serve on the Qualifying Exam Committee, provided they have a Ph.D. or equivalent.
+The Qualifying Exam Committee shall consist of at least three members.
+At least three of the members shall be faculty members in the ECE Department (regular faculty, instructional faculty, or faculty with a joint appointment) from the same research area as the student.
+Other members of the committee are allowed that are not ECE faculty members.
+There is no maximum number of committee members.
+All committee members need to have a Ph.D. or equivalent.
 The chair of the committee will be one of the committee members from the ECE Department other than the advisor.
 The typical format of the exam is that the advisor, in consultation with the other committee members, will assign a small research project to the candidate, who may also receive an initial selection of relevant literature.
 The project should be assigned no later than the beginning of the semester in which the exam is to take place, and should be designed to test the candidate's ability to independently conduct research at a level commensurate with their education.
 The student will give a presentation on the chosen project during the Qualifying Exam and will answer questions by the committee members, to ascertain the student's level of understanding about the project.

 The candidate will prepare a written report and an oral presentation of the project results.
 The advisor may provide feedback during the preparation of the written report, but the report should be substantially the student’s own work.
 The report should include a critical review of the relevant literature, a statement of the problem, methods, results, and discussion.
 The length of the report should be similar to a standard journal paper.
 The report, copies of the most relevant literature, and a list of courses completed by the candidate should be given to the committee two weeks prior to the oral exam.
 The oral exam consists of a public presentation of the project, followed by a closed–door oral examination.